hansfbaier/litex-max7219/README.md

-My thanks goes to the original autor of the MAX8219 driver code, which I adapted to run on LiteX: https://github.com/bitbank2/MAX7219
+My thanks goes to the original autor of the MAX8219 driver code, which I adapted to run on LiteX:

+https://github.com/bitbank2/MAX7219

+Also many thanks to Florent Kermarrec of the LiteX project, for the code skeleton of this demo application.